xt0fer/ZCW-JS-repl/trail-work.md

 ```

+Each page would be one problem.
+The page wouldbe "hard coded" to just run the one problem.
+Then, could we use cookies to track progress thru, for a given browser?

+Could this be made Mobile-friendly so people could try it on a phone.

+Each problem would have explanatory test, a sample, but incomplete, soln.
+The user has to edit the sample code and press a "test" button to see if it passes or fails.

+Each problem could also have one or more "sample solutions".

 === Y equals ?

 Look at each of these formulas, and determine what *y* is based on substituting the given value of *x*.